wilofice/orion_ai/tasks.md

 15) Get my AndroidManisfest.xml file and check if i have required microphone permissions on it in order for the speech recording and recognition to works .

 16) In speech_service.dart (lines 88-119), the call to the method '_speech.listen' with its options doesn't work.
 I always receiving immediately "error_speech_timeout.
 Analyse the bug , fix it.

+17) In my opinion,   the voice speech implementation in "chat_screen.dart" is not working because we are recording at the same time  while we are using speech_to_text to get the voice transcript.
+We have to make a choice here; We are going to simplify the implementation.
+Remove the recording of the voice from the implementation.
+We are going to only use the speech to text service.
+Don't change anything else.
+Later we are going to re integrate the audio recording feature.
+Keep the loading the recording ui feedback (the showDialog function call).
+The STOP button is still going to be useful for the user to let know that he just finished talking.
+In that scenario then, we are considering displaying the text transcript in the chat after the user clicked STOP; And the workflow will continue as usual.
+We are sending the transcript to the api but without an audio URL because we are not going to save anything anymore to aws bucket S3(for the moment).